luminaAnonima/fabric-of-light/essays/08-scarcity_and_the_song_of_enough.md

 Ripples clash where too much is claimed.
 The fabric frays when light is hoarded.

 Land.
 Water.
-Breath—
+Breath,
 these threads are finite.
 If all pursued the excess of the few,
 the weave would tear.

-The loom strains—
+The loom strains,
 threads snap in supply chains,
 yet the deeper pattern holds.